vsingh258/TradingExercise/README.md

 1. Open Eclipse/STS.
 2. Import the project as Existing Maven Project.
-3. Locate the file Launch Application.
+3. Locate the file LaunchApplication.java.
 4. Right Click the file and Run as Java Application.